ichuang/pyqsp/README.md

 > :warning: This is a beta package; it is under active development.
 While we don't expect top-level methods and data structures to change, we are constantly working to improve performance, add quality-of-life features, and streamline the package.
 Major changes will be advertised where possible.

+> :round_pushpin: This package runs in tandem with software for the numerical investigation of standard QSP/QSVT, written by a subset of authors of this package, [pyqsp](https://github.com/ichuang/pyqsp/tree/master).
+The introduction below only lightly covers the use of standard *pyqsp*, and we refer interested readers to its documentation.

 ## Building gadgets :hammer:

 Gadgets are unitary superoperators that take as input and return as output unitary matrices.
 But abstractly gadgets are just boxes with a finite number of input legs and output legs.
 Specifying them is simple.